Aarhus University By-laws

 • Two members are elected by and from among the university’s full-time students.

-Subsection (2) The members of the board must as a group have experience with, and insight into, research, research-based education, public sector consultancy, knowledge dissemination, knowledge exchange, and the other tasks of the university, in accordance with Section 2(4) of the University Act, in order to be able to undertake the management of the university at a general and strategic level.
+Subsection (3) The members of the board must as a group have experience with, and insight into, research, research-based education, public sector consultancy, knowledge dissemination, knowledge exchange, and the other tasks of the university, in accordance with section 2(4) of the University Act, in order to be able to undertake the management of the university at a general and strategic level.

-Subsection (3) Furthermore, the appointed members must as a group possess relevant international experience in the areas of management, organisation and finance, including the evaluation of budgets and accounts.
+Subsection (4) The competencies of the appointed members must collectively reflect the university’s functions and activities, cf. section 2 of the University Act.
+Furthermore, the appointed members must as a group possess relevant international experience in the areas of management, organisation and finance, including the evaluation of budgets and accounts.
 The members must hold a Master's degree or an equivalent level of education, and at least one member must have experience as a recognised researcher.
 The chair of the board must have experience with the strategic management of a large company or organisation and significant insight into societal issues.

 Appointment of external members of the board